kulbhushanchand/kulbhushan-chand.github.io-v1/_pages/aboutme.md

   - academicons
   - chartjs
 ---
+Hmm..
+If carefully provoked, I can talk on any topic for any length, be it the time jitter control in data acquisition devices to the journey of Po in becoming kung-fu panda
 I am a man of strong likes and dislikes.
 From daily routine to files on my workstation, I like to be very organized(not everyday though).